juniorgasparotto/GraphExpression/README.md

 All of these types inherit from `ComplexEntity` that for your time inherits from `EntityItem<object>` , so in addition to its specific properties still have the item information in the expression.

-It is still possible to extend to create a complex expressions, to know more see the topic[Customizing complex expressions](https://github.com/juniorgasparotto/GraphExpression#impl-factory-expression-complex)
+It is still possible to extend to create a complex expression.
+To know more see the topic[Customizing complex expressions](https://github.com/juniorgasparotto/GraphExpression#impl-factory-expression-complex)

 # <a name="impl-graph-circular" />Circular graphs

-We call those circular graphs that contains type defined, that is, all items are set to the same `T` type.
+We define the circular graphs as being those that contain a defined type, i.e. all items are set to the same `T` type.

 This type of graph is presented by class: